- The goal of Non-Destructive Testing (NDT) is to confirm structural integrity without damaging it.

 - NDT technologies utilize mediums like sound waves, lasers, magnetic particles, x-rays, vibration, electrical current, radio waves, special liquids, and gasses.

-- There are many highly sophisticated Non-Destructive Testing methods to verify
+- There are many highly sophisticated NDT methods to verify the

 integrityof a component, stock material, or system.

 Choosing the right testing method is critical to evaluating the integrity of a component in an efficient and effective manner.
-Two options of testing for integrity of a component, stock material, or system are Non-destructive Testing and Destructive Testing.
-The goal of non-destructive testing (NDT) is to confirm the structural integrity, conformance or functionality of a manufactured component or assembly, without damaging it.
+Two options of testing for integrity of a component, stock material, or system are Non-Destructive Testing (NDT) and Destructive Testing.
+The goal of NDT is to confirm the structural integrity, conformance or functionality of a manufactured component or assembly, without damaging it.
 This allows the part to be used as intended after testing is completed, which in return saves you resources.
-Conversely, Destructive Testing damages a sacrificial part sample and is done as part of a statistical quality control program.
+Conversely, destructive testing damages a sacrificial part sample and is done as part of a statistical quality control program.

-The names of Non-destructive Testing methods are often derived from the type of penetrating medium used or the scientific equipment needed to perform them.
-Modern NDT technologies utilize many different mediums including sound waves, lasers, magnetic particles, x-rays, vibration, electrical current, radio waves, special liquids, and gasses.
-At Keller Technology, we utilize many different NDT processes.
+The names of NDT methods are often derived from the type of penetrating medium used or the scientific equipment needed to perform them.
+Modern NDT technologies utilize many different mediums, including sound waves, lasers, magnetic particles, x-rays, vibration, electrical current, radio waves, special liquids, and gasses.
+At Keller Technology Corporation (KTC), we utilize many different NDT processes.
 The type of tests used, and when we use them, depends on the engineering and manufacturing requirements of the particular part or assembly we are making.
 Three of the most common tests, that are used almost every day at KTC, are briefly described below.

 - Halogen Diode testing – The Halogen Diode testing also utilizes a pressurized system of air and a halogen-based tracer gas.
 After a set period of time, a halogen gas “sniffer” instrument is used to detect and locate the presence of any leaks.

-- Pressure Change tests – This utilizes a “closed system” where the part is filled with air.
-A change in air pressure or air flow is detected by a sensitive leak test instrument over a defined period of time.
+- Pressure Change testing – This utilizes a “closed system” where the part is filled with air.
+A change in air pressure or airflow is detected by a sensitive leak test instrument over a defined period of time.

-- Liquid Penetrant testing (PT) – The basic principle of PT is that when a highly fluid penetrating liquid is applied to the surface of a part it will penetrate into tiny fissures and voids open to the surface.
+- Liquid Penetrant Testing (PT) – The basic principle of PT is that when a highly fluid penetrating liquid is applied to the surface, a part of it will penetrate into tiny fissures and voids will open to the surface.
 After waiting a prescribed dwell time, the inspector removes excess penetrant from the surface and applies a developer material.
 The trapped penetrating liquid will flow back out to the surface, contact the developer, and become humanly visible by standard or fluorescent light.
-This type of test will detect cracks that do not pass all of the way through the wall and become leaks detectable via leak testing.
+This type of test will detect cracks that do not pass all the ways through the wall and become leaks detectable via leak testing.
 However, Liquid Penetrant testing does not work well with porous surfaces.
 It is imperative that the surface under test is very clean prior to inspection.

 There are many more, highly sophisticated, non-destructive testing methods used to verify the integrity of a component, stock material, or system.
-At Keller Technology Corporation, we take pride in knowing that our products meet or exceed our customers’ requirements for quality and workmanship.
+At KTC, we take pride in knowing that our products meet or exceed our customers’ requirements for quality and workmanship.
 Contact KTC today for more information about our NDT capabilities and part inspection experience.